Testnet Validator Setup

 NTP Daemon

 In some cases, the system time will drift causing the authoring or importing of blocks to fail.
 To prevent this, you should install and enable an NTP daemon on your server.
-This will ensure that your system time is always correct.
-Feel free to use your NTP daemon of choice, but we recommend ntp.
-You can install it and enable it with the following commands:
+Current Ubuntu distributions come with chrony by default, but if this is not the case you can install it with the following commands:

 2. Creating a new Linux User